NBodd19/Basic-Port-Scanner/README.md

 # Basic-Port-Scanner
-This is a very basic port scanner made with python.
+This is a very basic port scanner made with Python.
+The socket module is required but is part of the Python standard library.
 This port scanner works by using socket in Python.
 The user inputs a website URL and the desired ports, as inputted by the user, are scanned.
 The user can choose if they want to see error messages (timed out or denied access) and the range of ports to scan.
 Individual ports outside of the range can be scanned afterward.